-Classes at the Centre for Lifelong Education will resume in phases on campus.
-For enquiries, please contact [email protected].
+Classes at the Centre for Lifelong Education have resumed.
+For enquiries, please contact [email protected] / 6512 1388.

 School of Young Talents

-The Galleries at NAFA are open to the public with safe management measures that further support safe resumption of activities, in line with the Government's Phase 3 regulations starting 28 December 2020.
-We seek your cooperation and understanding during this time as we play our part to ensure a safe, comfortable and undisrupted viewing experience.
+The Galleries at NAFA are open to the public with safe management measures, in line with the Government's regulations.
+We seek your cooperation and understanding during this time as we play our part to ensure a safe, comfortable, and undisrupted viewing experience.

 Contact tracing and declarations

-All visitors are required to register via Safe-Entry and undergo temperature scanning when entering the campus, before accessing the Galleries.
+All visitors are required to register via TraceTogether and undergo temperature scanning when entering the campus, before accessing the Galleries.